johnwbyrd/splintercat/doc/llm.md

 ## Code Style

+- **SCREW BACKWARDS COMPATIBILITY** - Do NOT engineer for backwards compatibility.
+BREAK AND REWRITE CODE TOTALLY FROM SCRATCH IF NEEDED, using a superior design and structure.
+There are NO existing users.
+Doing something "for backward compatibility" is an antifeature.

 - **NO EMOJIS** - Do not use emojis anywhere in code, comments, docstrings, commit messages, or markdown files
 - Use ruff - Run ruff check after major changes and make sure to clean up any problems

+- **WRITE THE LEAST AMOUNT OF CODE POSSIBLE** - Much of the functionality we need already exists in Pydantic or other python libraries.
+USE THEM.
+Do not reinvent the wheel.

 ## Documentation Style